San Marzano Tomato

 Key Techniques

-- Slow simmering for sauces
+- Slow simmering into sauce reductions

-- Pureeing for smooth sauces
+- Pureeing through food mills for silky sauces

-- Canning for preservation
+- Canning and preserving for long-term storage

 Classic Dishes